Cannabis, Marijuana, anxiety and panic attacks

 "I smoked weed once and now I have anxiety, panic attacks, obsessive thoughts, derealization and depersonalization... what can I do?
 I think I've done harm to my brain"

-Cannabis use has grown exponentially over recent years and more and more people have developed anxiety disorder as a result.
+Cannabis use has grown exponentially over recent years and more and more people have developed anxiety disorder as a result of ingesting it.

-Marijuana, pot, weed, cannabis... whatever you call it and as natural as it is, it's a powerful drug and for those people who are predisposed to developing an anxiety disorder, every joint smoked is a game of roulette.
+Marijuana, pot, weed, cannabis, skunk... whatever you call it and as natural and as it is, it's a powerful drug and for those people who are predisposed to developing an anxiety disorder, every joint smoked is a game of Russian Roulette.

 The anxiety may not form the first time someone smokes cannabis, or even the second, it may be weeks, months or years into their smoking habit, however, when the drug and the person's physiology align, the immediate effect can be devastating.